Looted Antiquities From Syria And Iraq Are Being Sold On Facebook

 “What we’ve seen is an explosion of sites and users on Facebook.
 It’s transnational and Facebook is essentially allowing this to happen on its watch.”

-Professor Amr Al-Azm showed the BBC an example: an ancient sculpture that the owner, currently located in Syria, claimed came from the ancient site of Palmyra.
+Professor Amr al-Azm showed the BBC an example: an ancient sculpture that the owner, currently located in Syria, claimed came from the ancient site of Palmyra.
 The owner claimed that the sculpture was acquired after being previously looted and damaged by ISIS.
 He was looking to sell.

 It is not just black market sales that are occurring on the popular social network.
 These groups are also posting plans and advice for looting excursions, with one group discussing the dangers of tomb collapse and another posting videos on makeshift pumps to keep excavation sites dry.